Chicago – New York Electric Air Line Railroad: Building the main line

 Rails for the La Porte branch during construction.

 The section of the main line that was actually built, 17.5 mi, ran from South La Porte westwards to a location north of Woodville named Goodrum after George C. Goodrum, a major shareholder from Fall River, Massachusetts.
 There were three railroad crossings in this distance, over the Pere Marquette Railway, Monon Railroad and the Wabash Railroad.
 Each of these was provided with a heavy girder bridge, approached by immense fills to keep the gradients down.
 The fill material came from two deep cuts on the route.
-The track was built to steam-road standards, allegedly with 85 pound (38.5 kg) rail and white oak ties -in fact, 60 pound (27 kg) rails were used.
+The track was built to steam-road standards, allegedly with 85 pound (38.5 kg) rail and white oak ties — in fact, 60 lb rails were used.
 Every sixth tie was extra long to accommodate the future third conducting rail, although a trolley wire was strung to power the cars as a temporary measure.
 Only a single track was laid, although there was space for a second.
 Investors were taken out to view these two portions of the line in operation, and the continuing work.
 However, further progress continued to be slow and the depression of 1907–1908 worsened the financial problems arising.

 The main line was opened to Westville Road (Route 421), just east of the Monon Railroad bridge, in June 1908.
 To generate some revenue, an amusement park called "Air Line Park" was set up west of the Pere Marquette Railroad bridge.
 This proved very successful, and thousands visited on weekends when a ten-cent shuttle service from La Porte was provided.
 This was to be the only public service on the main line for the next three years, running from La Porte to Westville Road and back.

 The eventual downfall of the Air Line scheme arose as a result of the capital expended on crossing Coffee Creek, a minor watercourse running west of the Wabash Railroad bridge.
 To keep to the advertised grade prescribed by the incredibly stringent engineering specifications, the GSB&C engineered a monstrous fill across the little creek's valley, 180 ft wide and 2 mi long and containing a steel trestle for stability.
 The extent of this work meant that the line only opened to Goodrum on November 1, 1911.

 The immense expense occasioned by this engineering work, and some alleged (but never prosecuted or substantiated) accounting irregularities as well as other putatively fraudulent practices, led to the failure of the main line to extend beyond a dozen and a half miles through the Indiana countryside.
 The GSB&C only ever ran a total of 21 mi on its own tracks, according to its official reports.